Here’s a question for you: How often does a software application become so famous that its name becomes a verb?

 Influential blog photographytalk.com explains how “Lightroom has a lot of the image editing features that the everyday photographer needs, but it lacks the sheer volume of tools and the power of Photoshop when it comes to making hefty edits to your photos.”

-Lightroom and Photoshop both have a lot to recommend them, and in this blog, we’re going to dig into the features – and flaws – of each to help you try and figure out which piece of software is the right fit for you.
+Lightroom and Photoshop both have a lot to recommend, and in this blog, we’re going to dig into the features – and flaws – of each to help you try and figure out which piece of software is the right fit for you.

 PHOTOSHOP IN FOCUS